aarontburn/nexus-core/docs/getting_started/tutorial/react/1 ReactSetup.md

 Here are the files that are important:
 - `App.tsx`: Where your source code is located.
-- `ModulesBridge.ts`: This file contains methods used to communicate with your process.
+- `nexus-bridge.ts`: This file contains methods used to communicate with your process.

 ---
 ### Next Steps: